mohsenr2040/eShop-Microservices/README.md

 to run this project:
 ```
  $ Clone the repository in your local repo
- $ run database script to create database
  $ open package in visual Studio 2019
+ $ Run rabbitMq in docker
  $ Install compatible version of nuget packages
- $ run in web browser
- $ Also Run Redis-server in port 4455